MaxTorch/Hello-Github/README.md

 # Hello-Github
-I just made this to experiment github
+I just made this to experiment with the github interface